cn-uofbasel/ccn-lite/doc/README-android.md

 debugging level interactively.
 Additionally, the HTTP status console also works and is available at port 8080.

-Currently, the application has the following issues:
+Currently known issues include:
- - Screen refresh has issues when the screen orientation
+ - Screen refresh has issues when the screen orientation changes
- - Bluetooth reconnectivity is not fully supported
+ - Reconnecting to a Bluetooth device is not fully supported
  - The CCN-lite Android port currently requires SDK 18.
 Ideally, earlier versions should be supported as well if Bluetooth Low Energy is not required.